ccomb/aws.heywatch/aws/heywatch/README.txt

 This package allows to upload a video to Hey!Watch, let them encode the video, then retrieve and store the encoded file.

-First implementation has been done for the "WaveBack" project. http://waveback.net
+The first implementation has been done for the "WaveBack" project. http://waveback.net

 It provides several components:

-- a heywatch library to use heywatch
+- a heywatch module to use heywatch
 - a zope interface exposing heywatch features
 - a global utility to access heywatch
 - an adapter on video files to provide heywatch features